 To me, this belief is a little analogous to thinking that you have to be perfectly fit before you can go to the gym and work out (something that would ironically help propel you more into a state of fitness).

-You may not feel ready to be looked at by others in your workout gear, you may worry you’re not as fit as others who may go to the gym and who will be running side-by-side on the treadmills with you, and therefore there’s no place for you there.
+You may not feel ready to be looked at by others in your workout gear.
+You may worry you’re not as fit as others who may go to the gym.
+Running side-by-side on the treadmills with you, and therefore there’s no place for you there.

 But, empirically, it is not true that you aren’t fit enough to be at a gym.